 By default WordPress does not have restrict simultaneous sessions for the same user.
 Therefore a group of people can login to WordPress with the same username at the same time.
 The WP Security Activity Log plugin keeps a record of multiple simultaneous user sessions with event 1005, in which it also reports the source IP of the other session.

 In the Logged In Users view, simultaneous sessions with the same username are grouped together.
 Notice the sessions of the user wpadminer in the below screenshot.
 You can also terminate a session by clicking the Terminate Session button next to the session in question.

-As a security best practice multiple same user sessions at the same time should not be allowed.
-For example if a group of people use the same WordPress user it is impossible for the site admin to know who did what.
+As a WordPress security best practice, multiple same user sessions at the same time should not be allowed.
+For example, if a group of people use the same WordPress user it is impossible for the site admin to know who did what.
 This is also a problem for subscription businesses, because many people share their credential to avoid paying a subscription fee.
 Not to mention that sharing of WordPress credentials encourages weak passwords.

 How to Limit, Block & Manage Simultaneous WordPress Sessions With Same Username

 The Users Sessions Management module in the WP Activity Log plugin allows you to:

 - Limit the number of simultaneous sessions a username can have

 - Block simultaneous sessions for the same username

 - Configure override options for existing logged in users sessions